dzestudio/dz-framework/README.md

 DZ Framework
 ============

-DZ Framework is an ultra little classes package provided by [DZ Estúdio](http://www.dzestudio.com.br).
+DZ Framework is an ultra little classes PHP package provided by [DZ Estúdio](http://www.dzestudio.com.br).
+Its main features are an HTTP client, an Imagick extension, a hash generator and a geocode class.

 Components
 ----------